RoboRyGuy/ReTFO/ThermalOverlay/Content/HowTo-PluginExtensions.md

    - It may reuse an existing texture, including loading one from file or taking one from a loaded asset
  - Log failures

-The default TextureGenerator is typically used as the MainTex on a generated overlay; it is typically an AlphaMask for the default Mesh.
+The default TextureGenerator is typically used as the MainTex on a generated overlay; in other words, it is typically an AlphaMask for the default Mesh.
+Again, this is only when the config does not specify a TextureGenerator to use instead.

 ## IMaterialGenerator